 There are many methods for applying the four pillars within an organization.
 The exact structure will rely on the size of the organization, the business model and goals, and the sophistication of technology use.
 Below are several illustrative examples of how different companies may organize their IT function.

-Read more about IT Support and Help Desk.
+Read more about Data and Analytics, IT Support and Help Desk.